 The Manufacturing Function Strategy of 16CSP drives us to continue production structure reforms that extend to repair bases in order to improve quality, reduce costs, and otherwise augment manufacturing capabilities with eyes to 10 years from now.
-Based on the core competency of each manufacturing site, we work toward achieving globally optimized production\ to become the world's No. 1 medical equipment manufacturing group by globally exercising our competitive advantages in terms of products, technology, skills, management structures, human resources, and organizational strength.
+Based on the core competency of each manufacturing site, we work toward achieving globally optimized production to become the world's No. 1 medical equipment manufacturing group by globally exercising our competitive advantages in terms of products, technology, skills, management structures, human resources, and organizational strength.

-- 1 Exhaustively strengthen integral manufacturing capabilities in Japan through integration of R&D and manufacturing functions to enhance No. 1 position in gastrointestinal endoscope field - 2 Respond to need for cost competitiveness and swift product launches for single-use devices by expanding production of endotherapy devices in Vietnam and augmenting surgical energy device manufacturing capabilities in North America
+- Exhaustively strengthen integral manufacturing capabilities in Japan through integration of R&D and manufacturing functions to enhance No. 1 position in gastrointestinal endoscope field - Respond to need for cost competitiveness and swift product launches for single-use devices by expanding production of endotherapy devices in Vietnam and augmenting surgical energy device manufacturing capabilities in North America

-\ Globally optimized production: Production at the most rational manufacturing site based on comprehensive judgments that take into account the costs, tax systems, legal systems, logistics, pro ent, labor res ogies, and other characteristics of each region and country sor), light sources, and ultrasound endoscopes
+Globally optimized production: Production at the most rational manufacturing site based on comprehensive judgments ogies, and other characteristics of each region and country